tmux-plugins/tmux-resurrect/README.md

 ### Configuration

+Configuration is not required - but it enables extra features.

-Only a conservative list of programs is restored by default:
+Only a conservative list of programs is restored by default:<br/>
 `vi vim emacs man less more tail top htop irssi irb pry "~rails console"`.
 Open a github issue if you think some other program should be on the default list.